This post discusses how to configure Caddy and AdGuard Home as rootless Podman containers using podman compose and iptables.

 Caddy (web server) and AdGuard Home (DNS server) bind to privileged ports, and must therefore either be run as root or the ports must be made unprivileged.
 The former is an obvious solution, and not what we are interested in here, while the latter is less so; common advice is to run sudo sysctl net.ipv4.ip_unprivileged_port_start = 53 on the host, however this makes all ports 53 unprivileged!

-A better solution, which seemingly gets the best of both worlds, is to (1) bind these rootless containers to unprivileged ports and (2) configure firewall rules to redirect traffic from the privileged port to the corresponding unprivileged port34.
+A better solution, which seemingly obtains the best of both worlds, is to (1) configure firewall rules to redirect traffic from the privileged ports to corresponding unprivileged ports and (2) bind our rootless containers to these unprivileged ports34.

 Setup